What Goes Into an Appraisal?

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from South Shore Appraisals will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+It is important to note that while this amount is probably the best indication of what a property is worth, it probably will not be the price at which the property closes.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+At the end of the day, an appraiser from South Shore Appraisals will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.